the78mole/esphome_components/README.md

 - KM271-WiFi is also described in detail in one of my [blog posts](https://the78mole.de/reverse-engineering-the-buderus-km217/) and it received a [how-to page](https://the78mole.de/projects/km271-wifi-howto/) to take it into action e.g. with the default ESPhome firmeare.

+You will find some precompiled bin-files to upload to your hardware in the [gh-pages-branch](https://github.com/the78mole/esphome_components/tree/gh-pages).

 ## KM217 Wifi

 ### Overview